LirookIAC/terraform-azure-cost-management/README.md

    - The `dimensions` and `tags` parameters can significantly impact the budget scope.
 Be mindful of the filters applied to ensure they accurately reflect the intended scope of your budget.

 6. **Default Values:**
    - Default values for dimensions and tags are just placeholders to pass validations.
-If no dimensions and tag bloks ae declared, no filters are applied.
+If no dimensions and tag blocks ae declared, no filters will be applied.

 ## Example Usage